 Delivery fees may add up to the cost of your delivery

-- Ordering from restaurants that are relatively near to you
+- Ordering from restaurants that are closer

-- Ordering at non-peak hours to avoid being hit by “surge”-charges
+- Ordering during non-peak hours to avoid being hit by “surge”-charges

 - Delivery rider fleet management